Citizenship in Belgium | How to get an EU Passport

 In general, a Belgian citizenship can be applied for after only 3 years of residency.

 If you are American, You can go into Belgium for 90 days visa free.
 Apply for residency.
 Make sure you get some sort of permanent residency, and you are listed on an address list.

 If you can demonstrate that you are economically independent, generally you don’t have a problem getting approved.
 You should apply for an ID card – and awarded residency from long stay visa.
 You don’t need to maintain a physical residence in Belgium.

 2. Permanent Residency In Belgium for 3 years

 You do need to maintain an address and keep your residency up to date.
 However, you will be able to move freely throughout the Eurozone.
 Renew residence permit annually, then apply for naturalization.
 You don’t have to buy property.
 The more you can demonstrate ties to the country, the better off you will be.

 3. Apply for Belgian Citizenship

-- stamped printed list of all your residences in Belgium.
-Each official stamp costs 8.50 euros
+- Stamped printed list of all your residences in Belgium.
+Each official stamp costs EUR8.50

-The application is detailed, and has questions regarding immediate family member and their place of birth.
-You will be asked to state a clear reason as to why you want Belgian citizenship, and you will also make a statement declaring loyalty Belgian state and the Belgian King – which you must copy in your handwriting and sign.
+The application is detailed, and has questions regarding immediate family members and their place of birth.
+You will be asked to state a clear reason as to why you want Belgian citizenship, and you will also make a statement declaring loyalty to the Belgian state and the Belgian King – which you must copy in your handwriting and sign.